-2.1 Name the legislative driver(s) where they exist (name the Directive, Regulation, etc.) Amendment of Regulation (EC) No 1013/2006 (Waste Shipment Regulation, WSR) by Regulation (EU) No 660/2014 of 15 May 2014; Art.
-34 of Directive 2008/98/EC on waste.
-2.2 Link to IMPEL MASP priority work areas Assist members to implement new legislation Build capacity in member organisations through the IMPEL Review Initiatives Work on 'problem areas' of implementation indentified by IMPEL and the European Commission য । । 2.3 Why is this work needed? (background, motivations, aims, etc.) L The new Art.
-50 (2a) WSR lays down that by 1 January 2017, EU Member States shall establishment of one or more inspection plans in respect of their entire geographica These plans refer to inspections under Art.
-50(2) WSR, i.e. of establishments, under and dealers in accordance with Art.
-34 of Directive 2008/98/EC, and of shipments of the related recovery or disposal.
-Under the new WSR rules, inspection plans(IPs) must meet the following requireme al territory. takings, brokers f waste and of IPs shall be based on a risk assessment covering specific waste streams and source of illegal shipments, considering intelligence-based data, if available and where appropriate, aiming to identify minimum number of required inspections and physical checks.
-IPs shall be reviewed at least every 3 years.
-Plans include mandatory elements: > objectives and priorities, > geographical area covered, > information on planned inspections, including physical checks, > tasks assigned to each authority involved, > arrangements for cooperation between authorities involved, > information on the training of inspectors, > information on the human, financial and other resources for the implementation of the IP.
-Inspections of shipments may take place: at the point of origin (producer, holder, notifier), at the point of destination (consignee, facilities), at the frontiers of the Union, during the shipment within the Union.
-Inspections shall include: administrative checking (verification of documents, confirmation of identity physical checking of the waste (if appropriate).), and
+2.1 Name the legislative driver(s) where they exist (name the Directive, Reg ulation, etc.) (EL mendment of Regulation (EC) No 1013/2006 (Waste Shipment Regulation, WSR) J) No 660/2014 of 15 May 2014; rt.
+34 of Directive 2008/98/EC on waste. by Regulation 2.2 2 Link to IMPEL MASP priority work areas 1.
+2. Assist members to implement new legislation Build capacity in member organisations through the IMPEL Review Initiatives V 3.
+Work on 'problem areas' of implementation indentified by IMPEL and the European Commission

+2.3 Why is this work needed? (background, motivations, aims, etc.)

+The new Art.
+50 (2a) WSR lays down that by 1 January 2017, EU Member States shall ensure establishment of one or more inspection plans in respect of their entire geographical territory.
+These plans refer to inspections under Art.
+50(2) WSR, i.e. of establishments, undertakings, brokers and dealers in accordance with Art.
+34 of Directive 2008/98/EC, and of shipments of waste and of the related recovery or disposal.

+Under the new WSR rules, inspection plans(IPs) must meet the following requirements:

+- IPs shall be based on a risk assessment - covering specific waste streams and source of illegal shipments, - considering intelligence-based data, if available and where appropriate, - > aiming to identify minimum number of required inspections and physical checks. - IPs shall be reviewed at least every 3 years. - Plans include mandatory elements: - objectives and priorities, - geographical area covered, - information on planned inspections, including physical checks, - tasks assigned to each authority involved, - arrangements for cooperation between authorities involved, - information on the training of inspectors, - information on the human, financial and other resources for the implementation of the IP.

+Inspections of shipments may take place:

+- at the point of origin (producer, holder, notifier), - at the point of destination (consignee, facilities), - at the frontiers of the Union, - during the shipment within the Union.

+Inspections shall include:

+- administrative checking (verification of documents, confirmation of identity), and - physical checking of the waste (if appropriate).

-During the last IMPEL-TFS conference participants expressed the need to develop a standard format/template or at least a guideline for an inspection plan in line with the requirements of the WSR which should make IPs also more comparable.
+During the IMPEL-TFS conference of 2014 participants expressed the need to develop a standard format/template or at least a guideline for an inspection plan in line with the requirements of the WSR which should make IPs also more comparable.
 They also supported an exchange of existing plans, experiences and priorities.